Frequently asked questions

 What was your main legal concern?

-Would defamation apply if you are spreading truth?
+Would defamation apply for spreading truth?

 No. By definition, defamation only applies to false statements.
 And since this book is “fictional,” I am not officially making claims about any real-life institutions or individuals.